 4 Factors Affecting Customer Perception

 Both direct interactions with your clients’ service and company’s products, and indirect interactions with your brand’s social media, website, reviews on the products, etc influence customer perceptions.
-Below we provide all the main factors affecting clients’ perceptions and explain their peculiarities.
+Below we explain the main factors affecting clients’ perceptions and their peculiarities.

 - Company’s values.
 According to Small Business Trends, 71% of people prefer buying from brands that share their values.
-Identify the values of your company and transmit them through your website, social media, and promotional campaigns.
+Identify your company's values and transmit them through your website, social media, and promotional campaigns.
 Build trusting relations with consumers.
 Edelman’s 2020 Trust Barometer states that if people trust your company, they are more likely to engage with it and buy your products.

 - Marketing.
 Your advertisements and the way you promote your product can describe your company and view certain associations.
 You create expectations about your brand and should meet them later.
 Be consistent in product promotion and highlight only the problems your product can solve.